Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Data

-A publicly available dataset which was the basis of a MICCAI challenge from 2017-2022 \cite{kuijf2019standardized}.
-The data was acquired from five different scanners (at 1.5 or 3 Tesla magnetic field strength), from three different vendors at three different sites in the Netherlands and Singapore. \acrshort{wmh} were annotated on the \acrshort{flair} images by a single experienced expert, using a contour drawing technique, according the original STRIVE guidelines \cite{wardlaw2013neuroimaging}.
-A second qualified observer performed peer review on all cases and in case of mistakes, the expert annotator corrected the mask.
+\paragraph{WMH-ch \cite{kuijf2019standardized}} This publicly available dataset served as the basis for a MICCAI challenge conducted between 2017 and 2022 \cite{kuijf2019standardized}.
+The neuroimaging data was acquired using five different scanners (at 1.5 or 3 Tesla magnetic field strengths) from three distinct vendors, across three clinical sites in the Netherlands and Singapore. \acrshort{wmh} were delineated on the \acrshort{flair} images by a single expert using a contour drawing technique, in accordance with the original STRIVE guidelines \cite{wardlaw2013neuroimaging}.
+A second qualified observer performed an independent review of all cases, with any identified errors subsequently corrected by the primary annotator.